ninabarzh/broomstick/content/posts/four-horsemen.md

 Governments invented paperwork so complicated you could frame it and call it art.

 She paused, occasionally, to jot notes in a notebook that nobody would ever read.
 One entry read, for example:
 "*City of Venice.
 Water rising.
 Residents panicking.
-Outcome: amusing.*" She smiled faintly.
+Outcome: amusing*".
+She smiled faintly.
 Humans never did read the signs properly.
 Honestly, who could blame her?

 War arrived next.
 Striding in like a general who had wandered into a cocktail party and decided to stay.
 Red